 Scales that also measure body fat do this by sending a low electrical current through one foot and reading the current with a sensor under the other foot.
 The current passes through fat more slowly and the scale calculates the amount of resistance to come up with a body fat percentage.
 The accuracy of these body fat measurements should be taken with a grain of salt though, as they can be inconsistent and innacurate at times.

-Consumer Reports tested six popular scales earlier this year and came to the conclusion that while they were all good at measuring weight, none were particularly accurate when it came to measuring body fat.
+Consumer Reports tested six popular scales last year and came to the conclusion that while they were all good at measuring weight, none were particularly accurate when it came to measuring body fat.
 At least they were consistent, though, so the scales can be used to track relative gains and losses over time.
 Or opt for the Skulpt Chisel – a hand held device, that measures the quality of your muscles and body fat for 24 individual muscles in your body.